chef/chef-vault/KNIFE_EXAMPLES.md

 Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details

 ### remove
-Remove the values in username and password from the vault passwords and item root.
+Remove the keys username and password from the vault passwords and item root.

     knife vault remove passwords root '{"username": "root", "password": "mypassword"}'